|Originator||Minnesota Geospatial Information Office (MnGeo)|

 - There was difficulty in identifying the difference between 'Upland' and 'Undefined'.
 In many cases, the surveyor reviewed only the quarter-quarter section that he was required to survey.
 In other cases, it was clear that the surveyor reviewed the entire section by identifying lowland, lakes and rivers.
 A significant number of the maps were somewhere in between and the surveyor's intent was not clear.

-- LMIC staff made a determined effort to be consistent in identifying features.
+- Land Management Information Center staff made a determined effort to be consistent in identifying features.
 Given the number of people working on the project and the difficulty in determining the intent of the surveyor, the desired level of consistency was lower than initially desired.
 See the above problems.

 Note: The CD set should contain the tools necessary to help anyone make their own comparisons and definitions.
 The vector data can be compared to the scanned images and database.

 |Logical Consistency||Data have been topologically structured and verified.